-Adobe stopped selling CS6 online as the version reached EOL and end of support, but fortunately the company still offers deep discounts for education customers on the newer CC release which replaced CS6.
-Not long ago, in fact, they increased the discount on Creative Cloud to up to 70% off the regular prices.
-And while there are a lot of misconceptions about CC, the main products like Photoshop, Illustrator, InDesign, etc., still download and run on your desktop as normal.
+Adobe stopped selling CS6 several years ago, as the version reached EOL and end of support – but fortunately the company still offers deep discounts for education customers on the latest CC release.
+A few years ago, in fact, they increased the discount on Creative Cloud to up to 70% off the regular prices.
+And while there are a lot of misconceptions about CC, the main products like Photoshop, Illustrator, InDesign, Premiere, etc., still download and run on your desktop as normal.

 The Adobe Student and Teacher Editions look like a great deal.
 They offer big discounts, as much as 70% off normal prices.
 They’re available for most of Adobe’s most popular products, including the Creative Cloud (CC), Creative Suite 6, Lightroom 5, Acrobat XI, and Elements 13.
 They can be purchased by anyone who qualifies – primary, middle, and secondary school students, homeschoolers, college or university students, faculty, teachers, and administrators.
 Even part-time students or teachers can be eligible, and there is no maximum age limitation.
 They’re available pretty much worldwide in many languages on both Windows and Mac OS, and you don’t need any kind of coupon or promotion code to get the deep discounts.

 So what’s the catch?
 Is the Academic software different or limited somehow?
 Read more…